Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Identifying Communication Channels in Low-Rank Subspaces

 \subsection{Composition with Decomposed Component Matrices}

-The composition is not useful on its own because otherwise important signals are possibly washed out by the fact that every head reads from/writes into many subspaces to some extent.
+We initially use the composition score in Equation \ref{cs_equation} to try predict these interactions in the weights, but find these results are largely noisy and uninterpretable.
+This is briefly demonstrated in Appendix \ref{sec:circuit_discovery}.
+We find that despite empirically knowing interactions exist between heads, we do not find they reliably have higher composition scores than any random head.
+Although the composition score has been shown to be useful on small toy models \citep{elhage2021mathematical}, previous work has also shown that on larger models, the signal the composition score conveys is extremely noisy \citep{singh2024needs}.
 Therefore, we turn to the Singular Value Decomposition (SVD), defined as $\matr{W} = \matr{USV^T}$, on the QK and OV matrices to decompose the attention heads into orthogonal components which determine the input and output spaces of the matrix.
 This allows us to individually view subspaces read from/written into ordered by the amount of variance of the transformation of the matrix they account for.
 This helps us answer our original hypothesis that model components communicate across layers in low-rank subspaces of the residual stream.

 If $d$ is the dimension of the residual stream (768d in GPT2) and $h$ is the dimension of an attention head (64d in GPT2), $\matr{OV},\ \matr{QK}\in{\rm I\!R}^{dxd}$ and are both rank-$h$.
 This is because attention heads project down from the residual stream to $h$ (e.g., the job of the $\matr{V}$ matrix) and then back up to $d$ (e.g., the job of the $\matr{O}$ matrix).
 Therefore, there are only $h$ non-zero singular values for each matrix.